gem/oq-engine/doc/manual/oq-manual.rst

 previously in Section `[subsec:gmlt] <#subsec:gmlt>`__) using the parameter ``gsim_logic_tree_file``.
 In this case, the OpenQuake engine generates ground motion fields for all GMPEs specified in the logic tree file.
-The branch weights in the logic tree file are ignored in a scenario analysis and only the individual branch results are computed.
+The *Branch* weights in the logic tree file are ignored in a scenario analysis and only the individual *Branch* results are computed.
 Mean or quantile ground motion fields will not be generated.

 The ground motion fields will be computed at each of the sites and for